 - Local governments, and special districts;

-- Private nonprofit organizations that own or operate facilities that provide essential government-type services; and
+- Private nonprofit organizations or institutions that own or operate facilities that are open to the general public; and